skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 points: 20
 ```

-## Using Query Variables
+## Using query variables

-Let's say, we need to use a query variable for the `count` argument in the following query.
+Let's say we need to use a query variable for the `count` argument in the following query:

 ~~~
 query getFewPosts {